 5. Myth: You need an e-commerce store to make online sales.

 It doesn't take spending hours on Cyber Monday scouring for deals to know that online sales are crucial during the holiday season.
 However, that doesn’t mean you need an actual e-commerce store to cash in.
-Try combining our Mailchimp landing pages feature with Square.
+Try combining our Mailchimp landing pages feature with purchase options.
 You can add Stripe or Square payments to your landing pages to sell a limited-edition item, run targeted promotions, or launch a new product.
 It’s all made easy with our pre-designed landing pages templates, or you can start from scratch with a basic layout, then add your own content and visuals.